TimTinkers/Palm/README.md

 |:-:|
 |A hybrid trust model similar to a cryptocurrency exchange can overcome many scalability issues.|

+The contracts, web server, and interface shown used in the following demonstration are available in the [GameExchangeContract](https://github.com/TimTinkers/Palm/tree/master/GameExchangeContract) folder of this repository.
+The interface shown above is a simple page using [web3.js](https://github.com/ethereum/web3.js/) to read state from and interact with a deployed instance of my [GameExchange](https://github.com/TimTinkers/Palm/blob/master/GameExchangeContract/contracts/GameExchange.sol) contract.

 The solution that Palm explores is a hybrid trust model where players can opt into and out of asset modification from a centralized authority under the control of a game's developers.
-What this means is...
+Instead of a game interacting with a player's on-chain records in real time, the game can track state changes off-chain on a traditional server.
+Updates are only committed to the blockchain periodically.

+This model is very similar to how large cryptocurrency exchanges operate: when you own your cryptocoins on an exchange, you typically don't own them on-chain.
+Instead, the off-chain cryptocoin accounting is centralized entirely on the exchange's servers.
+This model suffers from centralization in that users don't actually fully own their coins until withdrawing from the exchange to another wallet.
+However, the model benefits from being able to update its off-chain reckoning of state quicker and cheaper than interacting with the blockchain would allow.

+When the player opts to remove their assets

 |![An example game.](Media/gameplay.gif)|
 |:-:|
 |Palm's example game is a simple shooting gallery where the player's high-scoring gun is tokenized.|

-...
+The server tracks the player's score and updates the player's record when the match ends if they've broken their high score.

 <p align="center">
   <img src="Media/new_highscore.PNG"/>